-orderly conduct of the examination.
 7. Leaves the exam hall taking away answer script or intentionally tears of the script or any part thereof inside or outside the examination hall.
 Expulsion from the examination hall and cancellation of performance in that subject and all the other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.
 The candidate is also debarred for two consecutive semesters from class work and all college examinations.
 The continuation of the course by the candidate is subject to the academic regulations in connection with forfeiture of seat.
 8. Possess any lethal weapon or firearm in the examination hall.
 Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.
 The candidate is also debarred and forfeits the seat.
 9. If student of the college, who is not a candidate for the particular examination or any person not connected with the college indulges in any malpractice or improper conduct mentioned in clause 6to 8.
 Student of the college expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.
 The candidate is also debarred and forfeits the seat.
 Person(s) who do not belong to the college will be handed over to police and, a police case will be registered against them.
 10. Comes in a drunken condition to the examination hall.
 Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the candidate has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.

-11. Copying detected on the basis of internal evidence, such as, during valuation or during special scrutiny.
-5 11 12.
-If any malpractice is detected which is not covered in the above clauses 1 to 11 shall be reported to the college for further action to award suitable punishment.
+11. Cancellation of the performance in that subject and all other subjects the candidate has appeared including practical examinations and project work of that semester/year examinations.
+12. If any malpractice is detected which is not covered in the above clauses 1 to 11 shall be reported to the college for further action to award suitable punishment.